 I’ll tell the Court as I’m going through these and until counsel mentioned it, I had forgotten that she’s of African–American descent․ It’s simply not something I think about, so that wasn’t into it.
 The reason I struck her is she has some college.
 She gave us very little information; only hobby is swimming.
 She just didn’t seem to me to be a person who was involved enough to be able to understand what is going on in this case.

 You just forget that she was African-American?
 I appreciate the fact that we often strike people – particularly in Maryland where we have so little information – for reasons that are difficult to articulate, but no defense lawyer is that race blind in jury selection when there is a black plaintiff.
 They may try to do the right thing and not let it be the deciding factor – cynically, I call this rare – but no one is color blind.

 Anyway, the court disagreed with the convoluted rule applied by the trial judge, but decided that it was harmless because, ultimately, the court must find that the party challenging the strike has shown purposeful discrimination which the trial court clearly did not find.
-That the deal with Batson: the bar is so high I don't even bother to raise a Batson challenge even when I suspect a racially motivated strike.
-It just gets everyone upset and you get nowhere - just like this one.
+That is the deal with Batson: the bar is so high I don’t even bother to raise a Batson challenge even when I suspect a racially motivated strike.
+It just gets everyone upset and you get nowhere – just like this one.

 Refusing an Interpreter